GaryHughes/crocofix/README.md

 ## fixcat

-fixcat is modelled on the UNIX cat utility; it will print FIX messages in human readable format with message, field, and enumerated value descriptions.
+fixcat is inspired by the UNIX cat utility; it will print FIX messages in human readable format with message, field, and enumerated value descriptions.
 See [here](https://github.com/GaryHughes/crocofix/blob/main/fixcat/README.md) for details.

 ## fixsed

+fixsed is inspired by the UNIX sed utility, it sits in the middle of a TCP FIX connection and edits messages with a [Lua](https://www.lua.org) script.
+See [here](https://github.com/GaryHughes/crocofix/blob/main/fixsed/README.md) for details.

 # Examples